mohsenoid/Android-Interview-Questions/OOP.md

 # Android Interview
 ![Android Interview - OOP Questions](images/oop.png)

-## Object Oriented Programming
+## Object-Oriented Programming

-OOP forms the foundation of Android app development and interviewers may assess your knowledge in this area.
+OOP serves as the basis of Android app development, and be prepared for interviewers to evaluate your expertise in this area.

 1. #### Name some of the characteristics of OOP languages